Isucceededlife/Isucceededlife/README.md

 - lalalaaaa- 💃

-## You can call me Isucceededlife, Gummy, Adversary, Meowter, or Okina!
+## You can call me Isucceededlife, Gummy, Meowter, Okina, Judas, or Glisten!
 I'm transgender!
 I use She/Her.

 Little fact!
 My nickname "Meowter" was one of my first internet names, you may know me was Meowterspace or MeowyStar.